 Company-Level Only, No Individual Identification: Lead Forensics tells you that someone from Acme Corp visited your pricing page.
 It cannot tell you who.
 The platform offers appended contact information for decision-makers based on job titles, but this is not identification of the actual visitor.

+Limited and Variable Identification Coverage: IP-to-company matching depends on visitors browsing from corporate networks.
+Identification rates typically fall between 10% and 40%, depending on traffic patterns.
 With the rise of remote work and personal device usage, a growing share of B2B research happens from home networks and mobile connections that IP tracking cannot attribute.
-The 60%-90% of traffic that stays anonymous is a large blind spot.
+The platform's identification rate is explicitly weaker for SMB-heavy or residential-dominated traffic, a structural limitation tied to how reverse-IP lookup works.

 No Broader Intent Signals: Lead Forensics captures one signal: website visits.
-It doesn't track what prospects research across the wider web, whether they're evaluating competitors, or how their buying behavior compares to patterns that predict closed deals.
+It does not track what prospects research across the wider web, whether they are evaluating competitors, or how their buying behavior compares to patterns that predict closed deals.
+Teams that want a fuller picture of buyer intent need additional tools.

 No AI-Powered Prioritization or Scoring: The platform lacks AI-driven lead scoring, predictive analytics, or automated prioritization based on buying patterns.
 Sales teams must manually assess which visitors deserve attention, without pattern recognition across thousands of similar deals.